meetuparchive/cliff/README.md

 [CloudFormation](https://aws.amazon.com/cloudformation/) is an awesome fully managed infrastructure as code tool but applying these changes to your existing infrastructure can sometimes have suprising effects.
 Cliff can help with that.

 Cliff is enhances CloudFormation by enabling you to see your changes will look like before you make them  💅 .
 You can think of cliff as the combination of create changeset + describe changeset + diff packaged into one tool.
-You _can_ do all of these things without cliff using the aws cli the result will come at the expense of learning to cross stitch and understanding nuances of CloudFormation detalis 🧶.
+You _can_ do all of these things without cliff using the aws cli the result will come at the expense of learning to cross stitch and understanding nuances of CloudFormation details 🧶.
 Cliff does that stitching for you with a display intended for humans.

 ## 🤸 usage